cn205000/IT-Portfolio/VM's & Network Traffic/Setup RDP & Wireshark/readme.md

 4. Under **Settings** > **DNS Servers**, Set **DNS servers** to **Custom** & paste the **Domain Controller's private IP** and **Save**.
 5. Restart the **Client's VM** to ensure the NIC settings have been applied.

-> 📌 **Why?** Pointing the client’s DNS to the Domain Controller allows proper domain name resolution and enables domain-related services to function correctly.

 <br>